R\'enyi entropy of single-character CFTs on the torus: Calculating the R enyi entropy

 Similarly, we can compute the rest of the Wro\'nskians using similar arguments, where we find

-This allows us to write the differential equation for the conformal blocks as follows,
+This allows us to write the differential equation for the conformal blocks as follows:

 The coefficients $\alpha^{(m)}_i(\tau)$ will be modular forms.
-To fully work them out, we have to work out the number of zeroes of the Wro\'nskian $W_4$ as a function of $\tau$ in the fundamental domain.
+To fully work them out, we have to work out the number of zeros of the Wro\'nskian $W_4$ as a function of $\tau$ in the fundamental domain.